Bangkit-Beauskin/beauskin-machine-learning/README.md

-# BeauSkin: Skin Type and Acne Detection Image Classification
+# BeauSkin: Skin Type, Acne Detection, and Skin Treatment Chatbot

 This repository contains Jupyter notebooks that demonstrate how to build, train, convert, and use a machine learning model for skin type classification and acne detection (grades and types) using TensorFlow and Keras.
 The model classifies skin types into categories such as oily, dry, and normal skin, and detects acne grades and types.
 Additionally, a chatbot for skin care guidance is included.